bluz71/bluz71.github.io/_posts/2019-09-02-lsp-in-vim-with-the-lsc-plugin.md

   and
   [debouncing](https://www.reddit.com/r/vim/comments/9zo98c/what_languageserver_client_does_everyone_use/eaf2pqi/)

-- Agile completions, candidates will only be sourced from the language server, there will be no mixing of candidates from other completion sources
+- Pristine completions, candidates will only be sourced from the language server, there will be no mixing of candidates from other completion sources

 - Straightforward and concise `~/.vimrc`-based configuration